luciopaiva/vertx-lettuce-redis-client/README.md

 ## ThroughputAsyncSingleThreadExample3

-This test runs a client that keeps track of how many Redis commands were issued but not yet resolved.
-The intention of this test is to keep a steady number of pending commands at any given time, to see how far can a single thread go.
+This test runs a client that keeps a steady rate of requests to Redis.